-What has happened is that an equilibrium with a high degree of symmetry has become unstable and a new, lower-symmetry, stable equilibrium has taken over.
-Translational invariance in the direction of the cylinder axis has been lost from the flow, despite the fact that the boundary conditions remain translationally symmetric.
-This change of equilibrium mode is another example of a bifurcation like that discussed when we treated the buckling of beams and playing cards (Chaps.
-10 and 11).
+What has happened is that an equilibrium with a high degree of symmetry has become unstable, and a new, lower-symmetry, stable stable equilibrium has taken over; see Fig. 15.15b.
+Translational invariance along the cylinder axis has been lost from the flow, despite the fact that the boundary conditions remain translationally symmetric.
+This change of equilibrium mode is another example of a bifurcation like that discussed when we treated the buckling of beams and playing cards (Secs.
+11.8 and 12.3.5).